-A boom in mobile hand-held devices greatly enriches the social networking applications.
-Many social networking services are available on mobile phones (e.g., JuiceCaster, MocoSpace and WiFace [23]) and majority of them are location-aware (e.g., FourSquare, BrightKite and Loopt).
-However, most of them are designed for facilitating people connections based on their real life social relationship [15], [19].
-There is an increasing difficulty of befriending new people or communicating with strangers while protecting the privacy of real personal information.
+A Boom in mobile hand-held devices greatly enriches the social networking applications.
+Many social networking services are available on mobile phones (e.g., WeChat, QQ, Whatsup, JuiceCaster, MocoSpace and WiFace [31]) and majority of them are location-aware (e.g., FourSquare, BrightKite, Loopt, Gypsii, meetMoi and frenzo).
+However, most of them are designed for facilitating people connections based on their real life social relationship [20], [26].
+There is an increasing difficulty of befriending new people or communicating with strangers while protecting the privacy of real personal information [29].

 Friending and communication are two important basic functions of social networks.
 When people join social networks, they usually begin by creating a profile, then interact with other users.
-Profile matching is a common and helpful way to make new friends with common interests or to search for experts [22].
+The content of profile could be very broad, such as personal background, hobbies, contacts, places they have been to, etc. Profile matching is a common and helpful way to make new friends with mutual interests or experiences, find lost connections or search for experts [30].
 Some applications help a user automatically find users with similar profile within a certain distance.
 For example, in the social network Color, people in close proximity (within 50 meters) can share photos automatically based on their similarity.
-MagnetU [1] matches one with nearby people for dating, friend-making.
-Small-talks [21] connects proximate users based on common interests.
+MagnetU [1] matches one with nearby people for dating and friend-making.
+Small-talks [28] connects proximate users based on common interests.
 These applications use profiles to facilitate friending between proximate strangers and enable privacy preserving people searching to some extent.

 Observe that in practice the mobile Internet connection may not always be available and it may incur high expense.
-Thus, in this work we focus on proximity-based decentralized mobile social networks (MSN) based on short-range wireless technologies such as WiFi and Bluetooth.
+Thus, in this work we focus on proximity-based decentralized mobile social networks (MSN) based on short-range wireless technologies such as WiFi and Bluetooth, e.g. [23], [31].
 However the increasing privacy concern becomes a barrier for adopting MSN.
 People are unwilling to disclose personal profiles to arbitrary persons in physical proximity before deciding to interact with them.
 The insecure wireless communication channel and potentially untrusted service provider increase the risk of revealing private information.

 Friending based on private profile matching allows two users to match their personal profiles without disclosing them to each other.
 There are two mainstreams of approaches to solve this problem.
-The first category provides private attributes matching based on private set intersection (PSI) and private cardinality of set intersection (PCSI), [12], [20].
-The second category measures the social proximity by private vector dot product [7], [9], [25].
+The first category treats a user's profile as a set of attributes and provides private attributes matching based on private set intersection (PSI) and private cardinality of set intersection (PCSI) [16], [27].
+The second category considers a user's profile as a vector and measures the social proximity by private vector dot product [6], [10], [35].
 They rely on public-key cryptosystem and homomorphic encryption, which results in expensive computation cost and usually requires a trusted third party.
-Multiple rounds of interactions are required to perform the presetting (e.g. exchange public keys) and private matching between each pair of users.
-Moreover, most protocols are unverifiable: there lack efficient methods to verify the result.
+Multiple rounds of interactions are required to perform the presetting (e.g. exchange public keys) and private matching between each pair of users, which causes high communication cost.
+Moreover, most of those protocols are unverifiable: in the final step of these protocols, only one party learns the matching result and there lack efficient methods to verify the result.
 Furthermore, in these approaches, matched users and unmatched users all get involved in the expensive computation and learn their matching results (e.g. profile intersection) with the initiator.
-These limitations hinder the adoption of the SMCrelated private matching methods in MSN.
+These limitations hinder the adoption of the SMC-related private matching methods in MSN.